trans-travel/trans-travel/us/ks.md

 See the [USA TSA](../notes/tsa.md) document.

- * It is illegal to use a bathroom that does not match your sex assigned at birth in Kansas airports.
+ * It is illegal to use a bathroom that does not match your sex assigned at birth in Kansas airports (note that Kansas City Airport - MCI - is in Missouri)

 ## Jails / Prisons